css-band-aid/css-band-aid/README.md

 # css-band-aid [![NPM version][npm-image]][npm-url] [![build status][travis-image]][travis-url] [![Dependencies][dependencies-image]][dependencies-url] [![Join the chat at https://gitter.im/css-band-aid/css-band-aid][gitter-image]][gitter-url]

+__THIS REPO IS DEPRECATED, The changes here have been merged into the bless repo.__

 This is a fork of [Bless](http://blesscss.com).

 Sometimes we can't get away from supporting Internet Explorer 9 and below.
 Unfortunately, this support can sometimes break our css due to [these limitations](http://blogs.msdn.com/b/ieinternals/archive/2011/05/14/10164546.aspx), and when it does break it is almost impossible to track down.
 How do you get around such a crippling limitation?
 Well, you can slap this `css-band-aid` on top of your css and you should be alright.